NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 On your first day of work Famous lets you know that you will continue, and build on, the work left behind by a previous PhD, Wang Fang (王芳), who left the Famous lab six months ago to pursue a career elsewhere (former co-workers claim she is in China, or the USA.
 Or maybe the UK.
 Or Germany.
 Nobody knows for sure).
 Before leaving, Wang sent Famous a photo of her lab notes documenting the data you will work with.

-She also left behind a USB-stick containing all known files and folders in a zip-file.
+She also left behind a USB stick containing all known files and folders in a zip file.

 ![Lab notes by Wang][notes]

-Puzzled by the note you ask Famous about additional information.
+Puzzled by the note you ask Famous for additional information.
 The reply is that all researchers in the Famous lab work independently and are responsible for their own data and lab notes.
 If the information is not in the notes, the publication, or the zipped folder, it does not exist.

 > ### Exercise 1
 > Can you list at least five major issues with the lab documentation in the image above?